ESSENTIALS

 But before you launch, you need to make sure you’ve checked off all the legal requirements for your small business.
 You don’t want to get a year down the line and discover you aren’t properly insured or you have to change your business’s name.

-It’s best to spend extra time now checking that your business meets regulatory requirements.
-That way, you can feel confident that you’re starting your business on solid ground – and avoid expensive mistakes in the future.
+It's best to spend extra time now checking that your business meets regulations.
+That way, you can feel confident that you're starting your business on solid ground – and avoid expensive mistakes in the future.

 We’ve put together a checklist of legal requirements for starting a business in the UK.
 This includes how to choose a business structure, where to find out which licences you need and the health and safety rules to be aware of.
 We’ve also included comments from Enterprise Nation members who are experts on these processes.

-This article is only meant to provide an overview.
-Please consult government guidance or seek legal advice when you need support.
+This guide is only meant to provide an overview of the process.
+Please follow government guidance or seek legal advice when you need support.

 1. Choose your business structure